A qualified field technician can convert the voltage on most standard Advantage Sentra "SK" temperature control units.

 - Remove the stainelss steel lift-off cover panel.

 - Locate the transformer mounted on the electrical panel.
 Note the current installation.
-A schematic printed on the transformer body details the new installation.
+A schematic printed on the transformer body details the new installation is shown below.

 - Once a voltage conversion is complete be certain the unit is properly connected to the new voltage supply as outlined in the operations manual.
 Restart the unit according to the operations manual.